-Figure 9: Volumetric strain characteristics during the on set of cyclic mobility, estimated assuming the stress-dilatancy relation given by Eq.
+Figure 9: Volumetric strain characteristics during the on set of cyclic mobility estimated assuming the stress-dilatancy relation given by Eq.
 5 & 6.

-In conclusion therefore, it can be deduced that behavior observed at transient to liquefaction and after liquefaction is continuos process.
-In other words, the behavior continuously change from cyclic loading including on set of liquefaction to behavior after liquefaction.
+In conclusion therefore, it can be deduced the behavior of soil changes continuously from cyclic loading including onset of liquefaction to behavior after liquefaction.